-16 The results for the application of variations of the MRI scheme, i.e. maximizations at different horizons and up to different horizons, can be found in Bolboaca and Fischer (2017).
+16The results for the application of variations of the MRI scheme, i.e. maximizations at different horizons and up to different horizons, can be found in Bolboaca and Fischer (2017)

-17 The reduced-form residuals can be written as a linear combination of the structural shocks $\epsilon_t = Au_t$, assuming that A is nonsingular.
-Structural shocks are white noise distributed $u_t \sim WN(0, I_m)$ and the covariance matrix is normalized to the identity matrix.
+17The reduced-form residuals can be written as a linear combination of the structural shocks $\epsilon_t = Au_t$, assuming that A is nonsingular.
+Structural shocks are white noise distributed $u_t \sim WN(0,I)$ and the covariance matrix is normalized to the identity matrix.
 The structural shocks are completely determined by A. As there is no unambiguous relation between the reduced and structural form, it is impossible to infer the structural form from the observations alone.
-To identify the structural shocks from the reduced-form innovations, m(m-1)/2 additional restrictions on A are needed.
-A thorough treatment of the identification problem in linear vector autoregressive models can be found in Neusser (2016b).
+To identify the structural shocks from the reduced-form innovations, k(k-1)/2 additional restrictions on A are needed.
+A thorough treatment of the identification problem in linear vector autoregressive models can be found in Neusser (2016).

-18 The minimum MSE predictor for forecast horizon h at time t-1 is the conditional expectation.
+18The minimum MSE predictor for forecast horizon h at time t-1 is the conditional expectation.

-The calculation of the FEV decomposition depends on the estimation of GIRFs, which are history dependent and constructed as an average over simulated trajectories.
-If traditional methods are used, in general, the shares do not add to one which makes it unclear what is identified as the news shock.
+what is identified as the news shock.
 We use instead a method of estimating the generalized forecast error variance decomposition (GFEV) for which the shares sum to one by construction.
 Using this approach is the closest we can get to the application of the medium-run identification scheme.
-A detailed presentation of the procedure can be found in Appendix 3.C.2.
+A detailed presentation of the procedure can be found in Appendix 4.C.2.